ev-hansen/673-Python/readme.md

 # Description
 This repo exists to host code that is being moved from IDL to Python.
+For the most part, I try to follow flake8 formatting standards.

 # Requirements